bastien707/public-java-vault/Durability.md

-Ensures that once a transaction has been committed, its changes are permanent and persist even in the case of a system failure.
+This property ensures that once the transaction has completed execution, the updates and modifications to the database are stored in and written to disk and they persist even if a system failure occurs.
+These updates now become permanent and are stored in non-volatile memory.
+The effects of the transaction, thus, are never lost.